Horizyn77/waiter-availability/README.md

 ### Statistics

 Managers can see nice statistics and breakdown of waiters available by a particular day or see all the days a particular waiter will be available.
 There is also a nice colour coded bar chart reflecting when there are enough/not enough/more than enough waiters available for a particular day.
-For reference 3 waiters available equal enough, more than 3 equals more than enough, and less than 3 equals not enough.
+For reference 3 waiters available equal enough, less than 3 equals not enough and more than 3 equals more than enough.

 ### Form Validation